Bear's Son Tale: History and reception

-'s monumental study, Studien zur germanischen Sagengeschichte, Part I: Beowulf, sought to prove that Beowulf was an eighth century Anglo-Saxon reworking of the "Bear's son" motif, which has been present since antiquity and widely disseminated.
+Friedrich Panzer (German studies)|Friedrich Panzer's monumental study, Studien zur germanischen Sagengeschichte, Part I: Beowulf, sought to prove that Beowulf was an eighth century Anglo-Saxon reworking of the "Bear's son" motif, which has been present since antiquity and widely disseminated.
 Later, the Panzer hypothesis on Beowulf was supported by W. W. Lawrence and R. W. Chambers, who elucidated and expanded on it.

 John F. Vickrey, who took up the thesis in 2009, wrote that there had been very few studies focusing on the folkloric origins of Beowulf for 40 years previous to his writing.
 (Note: Among the "honorable exceptions", those who discussed "Bear's son" were John D. Niles (1999), "Pagan Survivals and Popular Belief", pp. 131, 140–141 n6; and Fulk an Cain, History of Old English Literature, p.
 203.)

 J. R. R. Tolkien was very interested in the idea of the bear-son folktale underlying Beowulf, and pointed to several minor but illuminating characteristics supporting the assumption: Beowulf's uncouthness and appetite, the strength of his grip, and his refusal to use weapons against Grendel.
 He also saw Unferth as a link between folktale and legend, his (covert) roles as smith and treacherous friend standing behind his gift to Beowulf of the "hafted blade" that fails.

 Critics of Panzer's thesis have argued however that many of the incidents he sees as specific to the Bear's Son Story are in fact generic folktale elements; and that a closer analogue to Beowulf is to be found in Celtic mythology and the story of the 'Monstrous Arm'.